nmasharani/payments/README.md

 # Running the client

-In a separate terminal tab / window, from the payments directory, cd to client directory, then start the client the same way:
+In a separate terminal tab / window, from the payments directory, cd to client directory, then install the needed modules with npm install and start the client using npm start:

 >> $ cd client
+>> $ npm install
 >> $ npm start

 When you do, you should see something like: